laravel/docs/queues.md

 <a name="returning-batches-from-routes"></a>
 #### Returning Batches From Routes

 All `Illuminate\Bus\Batch` instances are JSON serializable, meaning you can return them directly from one of your application's routes to retrieve a JSON payload containing information about the batch, including its completion progress.
+This makes it convenient to display information about the batch's completion progress in your application's UI.

 To retrieve a batch by its ID, you may use the `Bus` facade's `findBatch` method:

     use Illuminate\Support\Facades\Bus;
     use Illuminate\Support\Facades\Route;